tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 - temperature, top-k, and top-p during sampling

 Some hyperparameters are training-time choices, such as learning rate and batch size.
 Others are inference-time choices, such as temperature and top-p.

+## Jul 18, 2026

+Model quality depends upon the quality of the data that it's trained on.

+CLIP model is a multimodal vision and language mode.
+I/P is pair of (text, images) and detect image.

+A model has 7B paramters that means it has 7 billion weights.
+Weight is the value that a model learns during training.

+**Finetuning types**:

+1. Instruction fine tuning: i/p is pair of (instruciton, response)

+2. Prefernce Finetuning: I/P is (instructions, winning response, losing response)

+**Ossification**: Sometimes pretraining a model freezes it's weight so that finetuning doesn't improve model's learning.
+Solution?

+You can add a white nosie to a image, and model can misclassify the image.
+This is called a `adding a single pixel`, also perturbation.

+what's a position bias in a model? how do we solve it ?

+The code genrated by codex, claude or any other ai agetn goes through parser and linter so that it has determinsitc guardrails.

+We can use sythetic data to train model.